Finding out that you have an outstanding warrant can be distressing. However, there are ways to resolve your situation without going to jail.

 - Missed a court appearance

-- Violated terms of your probation
+- Violated the terms of your probation

 - Failed to pay a fine issued by the court